Configuring Server Virtual Port

 Note: You can Configure serial port control signals for Raw data protocol.
 Selected signals will be preset for selected serial port.

-- Keep alive interval: Interval (in seconds) between two keepalive retransmissions.
+- Interval (in seconds) between two keep-alive messages.

 Fixed Port Settings